 Kieron is Senior Lecturer in Science and Technology Policy at the Alliance Manchester Business School and a member of the Manchester Institute of Innovation Research (formerly PREST).
 He has published conceptual and empirical work on a range of issues in science, technology and innovation policy and has worked with or advised international, national and regional/local policy-makers.
 He is an active commentator on science, technology and economic development policy and has been quoted in a range of publications.
 He also comments on science policy issues on Twitter as @kieronflanagan and at the 'Political Science' science policy blog at The Guardian, which he co-edits.

 Kieron is currently Director of Postgraduate Taught Programmes for the Alliance Manchester Business School, responsible for the School's portfolio of specialised MSc programmes (comprising some 900 students).
-He previously served a short stint as interim Director of Undergraduate Programmes, providing maternity cover for a colleague.
+He has also served as Director of Undergraduate Programmes for the School.
 He has a wide range of teaching leadership and quality assurance experience.